jpmedley/mdn-helper/NOTES.md

 When doing multiple methods or properties, some questions have the same answer between members.
 Why not use the last-provided answer as the default for the current one, provided there is not a default in the questions file.

+## Features for 0.12.0

+* Produce burn-down lists for all the sections of BCD data based solely on it.
+* Make template processing recursive and based on common sections.
+For example `reference.html` > `_frag_properties.html` > `_frag_property.html`.
+* Base `find` command on an index so that users can search on API names instead of file names.
+* Make build and entry commands output BCD boilerplate when needed.

 ## New commands

 `fromIdl`: Takes and interface name, finds the IDL and asks the appropriate questions.